berkmancenter/lumendatabase/README.md

 It will default to using the number of processors parallel_tests believes to be available, but you can change this by setting `ENV['PARALLEL_TEST_PROCESSORS']` to the desired number.

+#### Search Indexing

+While the Elasticsearch integration with Rails makes indexing objects into the Elasticsearch index easy, it is untenably slow with millions of objects.
+We avoid this by bypassing Rails and indexing from the database straight into Elasticsearch using Logstash.

+To start this indexing process, you'll need [Logstash](https://www.elastic.co/downloads/logstash), and the [PostgreSQL JDBC driver](https://jdbc.postgresql.org/download.html).
+You'll need to create a Logstash configuration that reads from Postgres and writes to Elasticsearch, similar to `script/search_indexing/logstash.conf.example`.
+Part of that configuration is the SQL query that should be used to fetch data from the database.
+An example, performant query is given in `script/search_indexing/query.sql`.

+Once setup, to run the indexing, simply run the logstash binary and point it to your configuration file, e.g. `bin/logstash -f logstash.conf`.

 #### Linting

 Use rubocop and leave the code at least as clean as you found it.
 If you make linting-only changes, it's considerate to your code reviewer to keep them in their own commit.